 This document is intended to describe in detail the activities conducted under the Shallow Water Monitoring Program of the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program.
 This program includes water quality mapping and continuous monitoring in the tidal tributaries of Maryland's Chesapeake Bay.
-This program is funded through The State of Maryland, the United States Environmental Protection Agency Chesapeake Bay Program, the National Oceanic and Atmospheric Administration Chesapeake Bay Office and National Estuarine Research Reserve System program, Maryland Environmental Service, the National Aquarium in Baltimore, and the National Marine Sanctuary Foundation.
+This program is funded through The State of Maryland, the United States Environmental Protection Agency Chesapeake Bay Program, the National Oceanic and Atmospheric Administration Chesapeake Bay Office and National Estuarine Research Reserve System program, Maryland Environmental Service, the National Aquarium in Baltimore, the University of Maryland Center for Environmental Science, the Oyster Recovery Partnership, and the National Marine Sanctuary Foundation.